smashingmagazine/smashingmagazine-documentation/documentation/prism-support.md

 # Prism.js – Smashing Syntax Highlighting

+In order to give code examples in articles a stronger look, we do some syntax highlighting with the help of [Lea Verou's](http://lea.verou.me/) [Prism.js](http://prismjs.com/).

-## [!]
-Changes in `prism.js`-script
+## Changes in the `prism.js`-script

-I've removed the following code block completely:
+Chris removed the following code block completely:

 ```js
 document.addEventListener&&!r.hasAttribute("data-manual")&&document.addEventListener("DOMContentLoaded",n.highlightAll)
 ```

-and called the `Prism.highlightAll()` and the bottom of the script file.
-We're loading the script now async and on DOMContentLoaded, so the JS-execution of highlighting the code can be done directly in script.
+and called the `Prism.highlightAll()` at the bottom of the script file.
+That way we're loading the script async now and on DOMContentLoaded, so the JS-execution of highlighting the code can be done directly in script.

 ## What languages are supported now?